Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Methodology

 The resulting schedules and labels are then considered as the real sample $\mathcal{S}_{\text{real}}$ and the evaluation sample $\mathcal{S}_{\text{eval}}$, used for generative evaluations.
-We use an 80\% sample of this data for training, 10\% for validation, and 10\% for reporting test losses.
+We use a 90\% sample of this data for training and 10\% for validation to monitor over-fitting.

-\section{Model Design}

-In this section, we describe the design and operation of ActVAE.
-We also define two baseline models: GenerativeRNN and ConditionalRNN.
-The baseline \emph{explicit generative} model, GenerativeRNN, is a non-conditional VAE detailed by \cite{SELF} (specifically the ContRNN architecture).
-The baseline \emph{conditional} model, ConditionalRNN, is based on models by \cite{koushikActivityScheduleModeling2023}, but modified to use a continuous schedule encoding, described by \cite{SELF}.
-This modification improves on the original performance and makes all model designs more consistent as illustrated in Figure \ref{fig:architectures}.
+\subsection{Model design}

-All models use a Recurrent Neural Network (RNN) architecture and share model components as per Table \ref{tab:components}.
-These components are detailed in the following sections.
-Model designs are selected based on previous work and optimised using experimentation detailed in Sections \ref{sec:model-design} and \ref{sec:ablations}.
-Consistency of design additionally allows for fairer comparisons of model capabilities.
-Model training and hyper-parameteres are detailed in Section \ref{sec:training}.
+In this section, we describe the design and operation of ActVAE and its two decompositions: ActVAE-Generative and ActVAE-Conditional.
+All model variations use consistent components as illustrated in Figure \ref{fig:architectures}, summarised in Table \ref{tab:components}, and detailed in the following sections.
+Model training and hyperparameters are detailed in Section \ref{sec:training}.
 Key notation for this section is summarised in Table \ref{tab:model_gloss}.

-\subsection{Continuous schedule encoding}
+\subsubsection{Continuous schedule encoding}

 The models all use a continuous schedule encoding, where schedules are encoded as sequences of discretely encoded activity types with continuously encoded durations (between zero and one days).
 This encoding provides a compact and natural representation of schedules and has been shown to outperform the alternative discrete encoding \citep{SELF}.
 Similar to language models, sequences start with a special \emph{start of sequence} token and are padded as required with \emph{end-of-sequence} tokens, all of zero duration, up to a maximum total sequence length ($L$) of 16.
 We refer to the combined set of activity tokens (including start and end of sequence padding token) as $\mathcal{A}$ of size $N_a$.